ahmed2000ai/Shopwyz/docs/feature-checklists.md

 - [ ] Validate LLM returns required fields.
 - [ ] Test fallback behavior.
 - [ ] Test parsing edge cases.

 ---

+# 9. Categories (Taxonomy)

+- [ ] Seed the Category table with the full hierarchy (top-level + subcategories + sortOrder).
+- [ ] Ensure every Product has a valid categoryId.
+- [ ] Ensure ListItem inherits the product’s categoryId when productId is set.
+- [ ] When AI parsing assigns a category, map it to an existing Category record.
+- [ ] Uncategorized items should fall back to a default “Other” group.
+- [ ] List retrieval must return category info.
+- [ ] List items must be sorted by:
+  - [ ] category.sortOrder (ascending, nulls last)
+  - [ ] category.name
+  - [ ] item.name

+---